Jawahar Navodaya Vidyalaya Selection Test (JNVST)

 Analogies: Recognizing relationships and applying them to new situations

 🚀 Analogies are comparisons between two things that highlight a relationship between them.
 In the context of the JNVST, understanding analogies means recognizing the relationship between a pair of words or concepts and applying that relationship to another pair.
-This skill is crucial as it helps in problem-solving and logical thinking.
-For example, if we say 'A is to B as C is to D', we are looking for a relationship between A and B that is similar to the relationship between C and D. In daily life, this could be as simple as 'Tea is to Cup as Coffee is to Mug'.
+This skill is crucial as it helps in problem-solving and logical thinking, which are essential for the test.
+For example, if 'apple' is to 'fruit' as 'carrot' is to 'vegetable', the relationship is that of a type to its category.
+Recognizing such relationships helps in understanding and solving analogy questions.

 Examples💡

-Example 1: If 'Pen is to Write' as 'Knife is to ?', the answer is 'Cut'.
-Just as a pen is used to write, a knife is used to cut.
+Example 2: If 'pen' is to 'write' as 'knife' is to 'cut', the relationship is that of an object to its function.
+A pen is used to write, just as a knife is used to cut.

 Common Mistakes to Avoid⚠️